 - The tough accessories, high powered Bosch Speed motor, and PowerTube 500 battery make this a heavier ebike at roughly 60lbs, Bosch Purion display panel isn't removable and doesn't have an active USB port for charging accessories, reduction gearing system adds a touch of drag and the motor produces some noise at high RPM output

-To run the forums, host the website, and travel, I charge a universal service fee for my reviews.
+[NOTICE: I’ve been told by the BULLS team that they are only selling a Class 1 version of this bike now, even though the review unit I used was Class 3] To run the forums, host the website, and travel, I charge a universal service fee for my reviews.
 This in-depth review was sponsored by BULLS North America.
 My goal is to be transparent and unbiased, this video and written review are not meant to be an endorsement of BULLS products.

 The BULLS ICONIC EVO TR 1 delivers a high speed Class 3 comfort oriented ride that speaks to my own preferences and style.
 It’s sporty but won’t leave you feeling stiff and worn down after a longer ride.
 Everything is black, it’s seamless and beautiful, but the headlight has side windows to help maximize your visual footprint.
 I started with aesthetics here because safety is important to me, and this ebike can go faster than most.
 It’s clearly intended for urban environments, where you could be riding in traffic, so I feel compelled to suggest that reflective gear and additional lights would be money well spent.
 I usually ride with an additional rechargeable light on my backpack and helmet, I also use ankle straps with reflective bands to enhance motion feedback for automobiles who might otherwise miss me.
 Many pannier bags offer reflective fabric or patches that further maximize your visibility.
 If you’re a commuter, this electric bicycle provides everything you need to stay dry and clean in varied conditions.
 It’s available in two sizes, and the sloped top tube makes it easier to mount and stand over.
 BULLS has chosen one of the best drive systems on the market, from Bosch, invested heavily in integration to maximize stability and aesthetics, and chosen grown their North America dealer network to make it easy to test ride and service.
 There’s a lot to say here and I’ve gone very deep in the pros and cons section below.
 Between the adjustable angle riser stem, comfortable Selle Royal eZone saddle, and powerful 203mm hydraulic disc brakes with brake light activating adjustable reach levers, it’s a product that makes riding enjoyable and sustainable.
 Almost every design decision resonates, starting with the stiff thru-axles with wider Boost hub spacing for improved handling and spoke bracing angle, on to the high volume puncture protected Schwalbe tires, finishing with the Shimano Deore 10-speed drivetrain with one-way clutch to reduce chain bounce.
 BULLS even squeezed in a set of bottle cage bosses right where you’d want them, on top of the downtube.
 Yes, the bike weighs a bit more than average at 60lbs, but much of that comes from the heavier Bosch Performance Line Speed motor (8.8lbs) and high capacity Bosch PowerTube battery (7.2lbs).
 When you add in sturdy aluminum alloy fenders, the bigger hubs and tires, and a four bar rear suspension setup, it starts to make sense.
 I appreciate that they specced two air shocks here, because they tend to weigh less than spring and offer a lot of adjustability.
 You can sag them for your body weight, adjust rebound, compression, and lock them out for flat sections of tarmac.
 Depending on how you set the suspension and adjustable angle stem, this ebike could feel like a race car or a luxury sedan.
 For those who crave a true road bike feel with drop bars, consider the BULLS GRINDER EVO.
 It’s a hardtail gravel grinder with the same motor and battery setup.